andycranston/scrshot/README.md

 # scrshot

-A screenshot utility written in Python 3 using my `monopng` class.
+A screenshot utility written in Python 3 using the `pyautogui` module and my `monopng` class.

 ## Consider something else